 During my time on this island, I learned just how idyllic Bonaire can be for travelers who want to get out and explore some tropical great outdoors.
 You can hike to your heart’s content across the island and explore the abundance of public lands.
-With its famously clear turquoise water, Bonaire truly is the “Divers’ Paradise.”
+With its famously clear turquoise water, Bonaire truly is the “divers’ paradise.”
 And with so many open spaces across this island, you can spot quite a few of the region’s famous animals out in the wild.

 Bonaire National Marine Park

 Encircling the entire island and extending to 60 meters (or about 196 feet) in depth, the Bonaire National Marine Park protects some of the world’s healthiest and most diverse coral reefs.
-Nearly 60 coral species all call the waters off Bonaire home, and wildlife like sea turtles, seahorses, and multiple fish species thrive in this rare underwater natural sanctuary.
+Nearly 60 coral species call the waters off Bonaire home, and wildlife like sea turtles, seahorses, and multiple fish species thrive in this rare underwater natural sanctuary.

 1000 Steps Beach

 Though only 67 steps actually separate the bluff top from the beach below, this beach got its name from the divers who complained about how the steps felt more like 1,000 on the way back up.
-The stunning star coral “pagodas” provide critical habitat for local wildlife like handbill turtles and manta ray, and whale sharks have often been spotted around these parts.
+The stunning star coral “pagodas” provide critical habitat for local wildlife like handbill turtles and manta rays, and whale sharks have often been spotted around these parts.
 Even if you’re not down to dive in, the rocky scenic beach is great to enjoy the vibes and the sunshine.

-I loved stopping here to take in the views and enjoy the majestic scenery, and the only downside I ran into at 1000 Steps Beach is that I didn’t have more time to explore this uniquely beautiful beach.
+I loved stopping here to take in the views and enjoy the majestic scenery, and the only downside I ran into at 1000 Steps Beach is that I didn’t have more time to explore this magnificently beautiful beach.